ivanhofer/typesafe-i18n/README.md

 Services that work with `typesafe-i18n`:
 - [inlang](https://github.com/inlang/inlang): An open source translation management dashboard with machine translations and automatic sync.
 Inlang allows non-technical team members, or external translators to adjust translations without touching the source code.

-But you can also connect other services by using the `importer` and `exporter` functionality:
+But you can also connect other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality:

-### Importer

-This part of the documentation [was moved to a new location](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer)

-### Exporter

-This part of the documentation [was moved to a new location](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter)

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->